Raj7665/solidity-assessment/README.md

 ```
 ### Compiling the Contract

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.9", and then click on the "Compile MyToken.sol" button.
+Make sure the "Compiler" option is set to "0.8.9", and then click on the "Compile RajToken.sol" button.

 ### Deploying the Contract

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "HelloWorld" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "RajToken" contract from the dropdown menu, and then click on the "Deploy" button.

 ### Interacting with the Contract